Politics

 Indonesia government claims tax reform is more about justice

 Similarly, education services will be part of the reform.
-But the government wants to exempt some categories of school.
-A spokesman at Indonesia’s tax office emphasized that they want to exempt taxes for education services carrying social and humanitarian missions, or the ones useful for the general population such as the public elementary schools.
+But the government wants to exempt some categories of schools.
+A spokesman at Indonesia’s tax office emphasized that they want to exempt taxes for education services carrying social and humanitarian missions, or the ones useful for the general population such as public elementary schools.

 The Minister of Finance considered the new tax structure was more about a principle of justice than generating revenue.
 The new tax structure will not apply before 2022 as the priority is to support the economy during the Covid-19 crisis.